Protecting Your Rights

 Being convicted of a reckless driving ticket in the City of Alexandria can also result in a 6 month loss of your driving privileges.
 The judge in Alexandria can issue you a restricted license if he or she chooses to and you are otherwise eligible to drive.
 You will not be issued a restricted license in the City of Alexandria until you have paid off 100% of all your fines and court costs.

 If you are convicted of reckless driving in the City of Alexandria you may also be sentenced to up 12 months in jail.
 Most reckless driving cases do not result in jail time; however, drivers are routinely sentenced to jail for reckless driving.
-To know whether you are facing the possibility of going to jail for reckless driving, talk to one of our reckless driving attorneys and get a free consultation from Nichols & Green pllc at (703) 383-9222.
+To know whether you are facing the possibility of going to jail for reckless driving, talk to one of our reckless driving attorney and get a free consultation from Nichols & Green PLLC at (703) 215-1114.